Fine-grained Early Frequency Attention for Deep Speaker Representation Learning: Abstract

 \section{Abstract}

 Deep learning techniques have considerably improved speech processing in recent years.
-Speech representations extracted by deep learning models are being used in a wide range of tasks such as speech recognition, speaker recognition, and speech emotion recognition.
-Attention models play an important role in improving deep learning models.
-However current attention mechanisms are unable to attend to fine-grained information items.
-In this paper we propose the novel Fine-grained Early Frequency Attention (FEFA) for speech signals.
-This model is capable of focusing on information items as small as frequency bins.
-We evaluate the proposed model on two popular tasks of speaker recognition and speech emotion recognition.
-Two widely used public datasets, VoxCeleb and IEMOCAP, are used for our experiments.
-The model is implemented on top of several prominent deep models as backbone networks to evaluate its impact on performance compared to the original networks and other related work.
-Our experiments show that by adding FEFA to different CNN architectures, performance is consistently improved by substantial margins, even setting a new state-of-the-art for the speaker recognition task.
-We also tested our model against different levels of added noise showing improvements in robustness and less sensitivity compared to the backbone networks.
+Speaker representations extracted by deep learning models are being used in a wide range of tasks such as speaker recognition and speech emotion recognition.
+Attention mechanisms have started to play an important role in improving deep learning models in the field of speech processing.
+Nonetheless, despite the fact that important speaker-related information can be embedded in individual frequency-bins of the input spectral representations, current attention models are unable to attend to fine-grained information items in spectral representations.
+In this paper we propose Fine-grained Early Frequency Attention (FEFA) for speaker representation learning.
+Our model is a simple and lightweight model that can be integrated into various CNN pipelines and is capable of focusing on information items as small as frequency-bins.
+We evaluate the proposed model on three tasks of speaker recognition, speech emotion recognition, and spoken digit recognition.
+We use Three widely used public datasets, namely VoxCeleb, IEMOCAP, and Free Spoken Digit Dataset for our experiments.
+We attach FEFA to several prominent deep learning models and evaluate its impact on the final performance.
+We also compare our work with other related works in the area.
+Our experiments show that by adding FEFA to different CNN architectures, performance is consistently improved by substantial margins, and the models equipped with FEFA outperform all the other attentive models.
+We also test our model against different levels of added noise showing improvements in robustness and less sensitivity compared to the backbone networks.